International Brigades: First engagements: Siege of Madrid

 On 13 November, the 1,550-man strong XII International Brigade, made up of the Thälmann Battalion, the Garibaldi Battalion and the André Marty Battalion, deployed.
 Commanded by General "Lukacs", they assaulted Nationalist positions on the high ground of Cerro de Los Angeles.
 As a result of language and communication problems, command issues, lack of rest, poor coordination with armored units, and insufficient artillery support, the attack failed.

 On 19 November, the anarchist militias were forced to retreat, and Nationalist troops — Moroccans and Spanish Foreign Legionnaires, covered by the Nazi Condor Legion — captured a foothold in the University City.
 The 11th Brigade was sent to drive the Nationalists out of the University City.
 The battle was extremely bloody, a mix of artillery and aerial bombardment, with bayonet and grenade fights, room by room.
 Anarchist leader Buenaventura Durruti was shot there on 19 November 1936 and died the next day.
 The battle in the university went on until three-quarters of the University City was under Nationalist control.
 Both sides then started setting up trenches and fortifications.
 It was then clear that any assault from either side would be far too costly; the Nationalist leaders had to renounce the idea of a direct assault on Madrid, and prepare for a siege of the capital.

 On 13 December 1936, 18,000 nationalist troops attempted an attack to close the encirclement of Madrid at Guadarrama — an engagement known as the Battle of the Corunna Road.
 The Republicans sent in a Soviet armored unit, under General Dmitry Pavlov, and both XI and XII International Brigades.
 Violent combat followed, and they stopped the Nationalist advance.

 An attack was then launched by the Republic on the Córdoba front.
 The battle ended in a form of stalemate; a communique was issued, saying: "During the day the advance continued without the loss of any territory."
-Poets Ralph Winston Fox and John Cornford were killed.
+Poets Ralph Winston Fox and John Cornford were killed at the Battle of Lopera, as was Dubliner Tommy Wood, aged 17.
 Eventually, the Nationalists advanced, taking the hydroelectric station at El Campo.
 André Marty accused the commander of the Marseillaise Battalion, Gaston Delasalle, of espionage and treason and had him executed.
 (It is doubtful that Delasalle would have been a spy for Francisco Franco; he was denounced by his second-in-command, André Heussler, who was subsequently executed for treason during World War II by the French Resistance.)